 Generally, if the fever does not cause discomfort, the fever itself need not be treated.
 It is not necessary to awaken an adult or child to treat a fever unless instructed to do so by a doctor.

 The following fever-reducing medications may be used at home:

 - Ibuprofen (Motrin, Advil) can also be used to break a fever in patients over 6 months of age.
 Discuss the best dose with a doctor.
-For adults, generally 400 mg-600 mg (two to three 200 mg tablets) can be used every six hours as fever reducers.
+For adults, generally 400 mg to 600 mg (two to three 200 mg tablets) can be used every six hours as fever reducers.

 - Aspirin should not be used for fever in children or adolescents.
 Aspirin use in children and adolescents during a viral illness (especially chickenpox and influenza, or flu) has been associated with Reye's syndrome.
 Reye's syndrome is a dangerous illness that causes prolonged vomiting, confusion, and even coma and liver failure.